nikolalsvk/blog/content/blog/ultimate-vim-typescript-setup/index.md

 The `gd`, `gy`, `gi`, `gr` it useful when jumping around the code trying to figure out where code is being defined and referenced from.
 This is why I love Vim and it lets me be fast with writing and reading code!
-To better illustrate, here is a GIF of jumping between definition of the SEO component and where it is referenced.
+To better illustrate, here is a GIF of jumping between the definition of the SEO component and where it is referenced.

 ![Code jumping in Vim](./code-jumping.gif)